jpan84/uxarray/README.md

-UXarray aims to address the geoscience community's need for tools that enable standard data analysis techniques to operate directly on unstructured grid data.
+UXarray aims to addressthe geoscience community's need for tools that enable standard data analysis techniques to operate directly on unstructured grid data.
 UXarray provides Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions, including UGRID,